 Look at every expense you have and ask yourself one question: How can I reduce or eliminate this expense?
 Some expenses such as gym memberships or cable subscriptions might be easy.
 You just cancel them and move on.

 Other expenses might seem more difficult to reduce or eliminate.
 For instance, you may be able to reduce your car insurance rates, but you might have to shop around to do so.
-Companies such as Esurance may be able to help you lower your auto insurance rates.

 Similarly, you may be able to lower your housing expenses.
 You could move to a place where the rent is lower, downsize your house or refinance to get a better mortgage rate.